Newtonpula/Newtonpula/README.md

 - Hi, I’m @Newtonpula.
 - I’m interested in pure and applied mathematics, computer science, computational neuroscience...
-- I'm an undergraduate in SJTU.
-Currently I'm an affiliate Arts and Sciences student in UCL.
+- I'm an undergraduate at SJTU.
+I was an affiliate Arts and Sciences student at UCL in 2024.
-- Contact me via email newtonpula@sjtu.edu.cn or uclqyyf@ucl.ac.uk
+- Contact me via email newtonpula@sjtu.edu.cn or yixiao.feng.23@alumni.ucl.ac.uk
 <!---
     I’m looking to collaborate on ...
 --->